“ALL PATIENTS HAVE THE RIGHT TO CONCISE AND EASILY UNDERSTOOD INFORMATION ABOUT THEIR CARE”

 - Patient has a right to be informed and consent to nature and purpose of technical procedures to be performed.
 Except in emergencies, this information shall include a description of the procedure, the significant risks, alternate course, risk of each, potential benefits, potential side effects, the likelihood of reaching their goals, any potential problems or recuperation and the name of the person who will provide treatment.
 The patient has the right to informed consent discussion about their care, treatment and services.

 - Patient and/or legal surrogate decision maker has the right communicate with those responsible for his/her care, to receive information regarding the nature and extent of the problem, planned course of treatment and prognosis, and to participate in the development of your plan of care.
-Information will be given to you by your doctors and other members of your care team in a language you can understand.
-Patients with physical impairments may also obtain information based on their needs.
+Information will be tailored to your age, language and ability to understand by your doctors and other members of your care team Patients with physical impairments may also obtain information based on their needs.
 The patient has the right to have the facility provide language interpreting and translation services.

 - Patient has the right, at his/her request and own expense, to consult with a specialist.

-- Patient has the right to know the identity and professional status of individuals providing service to him/her and the identity of their primary provider in regards to care.
+- Patient has the right to know the identity and professional status of individuals providing service to him/her and the identity of their primary provider regarding care.

 - The patient or patient’s designated representative has the right to be informed and receive, upon request, further information about organ and tissue donation.

-- The patient has the right to be confident that any restraint utilizationphysical, chemical, or mechanical, is for the safety and benefit of the patient and is always based on the patient’s individualized assessed needs and discontinued at the earliest time possible.
-Patient further has the right to the knowledge that our highest priority with any restraints utilization is to preserve the health, safety, right, dignity, and well-being of the patient.
+- The patient has the right to be confident that any seclusion or restraint utilization-physical, chemical, or mechanical, is for the safety and benefit of the patient and is always based on the patient’s individualized assessed needs and discontinued at the earliest time possible.
+Patient further has the right to the knowledge that our highest priority with any restraint utilization is to preserve the health, safety, right, dignity, and well-being of the patient.